Mamurooyiboluawhore/Mamurooyiboluawhore/README.md

 <h1>Welcome to My GitHub World! </h1>

-<p> I absolutely love learning!
-It's what led me from studying theatre and film at the University of Port Harcourt to diving headfirst into the fascinating world of software engineering and I love the journey
+<p> I have a deep passion for learning that led me from studying theatre and film at the University of Port Harcourt to immersing myself in the world of software engineering.
+When I'm not writing code, I'm expressing my creativity through fashion and modeling on the runway. </p>
-When I'm not writing code, you might find me strutting my stuff on the runway, embracing my love for fashion and modeling.
-It's my way of expressing creativity beyond the digital realm. </p>

 <h1> Collaborate and Connect! </h1>
 <p> I'm a big believer in collaboration and sharing knowledge.
 If you're working on a project or just want to chat tech, I'm all ears!
 Let's connect and inspire each other on this coding journey. </p>